KrithishSurya/PySEREP/paper.md

 # Acknowledgements

-The author thanks the VIT Vellore Department of Mechanical Engineering for providing the computational resources and academic environment for this work.
+The author thanks the VIT Vellore Department of Mechanical Engineering and Professor Sayan Gupta from The Uncertainty Laboratory, Department of Applied Mechanics, Indian Institute of Technology Madras for providing the computational resources and academic environment for this work.
 The Garteur SM-AG19 benchmark structure used for validation is publicly described in @Balmes1997.

 # References